Coutlaw/DiningPhilosophers/ReadMe.md

 this will guarantee that all the philosophers take bites in order, and that none will get to eat until the other has eaten.

-- Notes: this solution would have the potential for deadlock if we changed the problem a tad, if a philosopher wanted to take a different number of bites then it would break our current cycle with this implementation.
+- Notes: this solution would have the potential for deadlock if we tweaked the problem, if a philosopher wanted to take a different number of bites then it would break our current cycle with this implementation.
 To address that we would need to add some kind of queue mechanism to it.